-Adjunct faculty are instructors who temporarily replace faculty on research leave, or who teach specialized courses (e.g. theater, creative writing) to supplement the offerings of regular faculty.
-Alumnae/i Fellows occasionally teach in adjunct capacity.
+Adjunct faculty are instructors who temporarily replace faculty on research leave, or who teach specialized courses (e.g., theater, creative writing) to supplement the offerings of regular faculty.
+Alumnae/i Fellows

 \I1b.
 Full-time instructional faculty by tenure and rank status: